Khamsin (magazine): Political stance

 Khamsin declared its aim in the fifth issue as to be part of the struggles for social liberation and against nationalist and religious mystifications instead of expressing and supporting only some views.
 The ultimate goal was reported to be the establishment of a united socialist Arab world.

 Content and contributors

-Khamsin featured articles containing political, economic, social analysis and book reviews.
+The content of Khamsin included the analyses of the Matzpen's "Israel as colonial-settler state." argument.
+The magazine featured articles containing political, economic, social analysis and book reviews.
 From the issue 5 it published specific content for each issue: Oriental Jewry (issue 5), Women in the Arab World (issue 6), Communist Parties in the Middle East (issue 7), Politics of Religion in the Middle East (issue 8), Politics of Religion/Development of Capitalism in Egypt (issue 9), Israel and its War in Lebanon (issue 10), Modern Turkey: Development and Crisis (issue 11), and The Gulf [Iran–Iraq] War (issue 12).

 One of the contributors was Israel Shahak who claimed that Zionism-related politics was originated from the Talmud in an article published in the issue 8 of Khamsin dated 1983.